rayanb1/WRO-Future_Engineers-team-1/README.md

 # Introduction
 ### WRO Future Engineers Team

 Welcome to our GitHub repository!
-We are ERROR 404, a group of young engineers participating in the World Robot Olympiad (WRO) Future Engineers category.
+We are ERROR 404: Team Not Found, a group of young engineers participating in the World Robot Olympiad (WRO) Future Engineers category.

 our solution, aims to make a self driving car that can avoid obsticals.
 This repository contains all the code, schematics, and documentation for our project.